List of United Kingdom Parliament constituencies in Ireland and Northern Ireland: Redistribution of Seats (Ireland) Act 1918

-The general election of 1918 in Ireland was, in British law, to fill the 105 Irish seats in the House of Commons of the United Kingdom for the 31st United Kingdom Parliament.
+At the 1918 general election there were 105 Irish seats in the House of Commons of the United Kingdom for the 31st United Kingdom Parliament.
 This Parliament first met on 4 February 1919 and was dissolved on 26 October 1922.
 Sinn Féin elected 69 MPs to 73 seats at this election and under Irish Republican theory, regarded the 1918 election as an all-Ireland election for First Dáil, where they sat as Teachtaí Dála (TDs).